esphome/esphome-docs/components/sensor/bme680_bsec.rst

 Multiple sensors
 ----------------------

 The following configuration shows how to set up multiple BME680 devices.
-Devices are currently identified by this component using their I²C address, and the BME680 can only be set to operate on I²C address ``0x76`` or ``0x77``.
-This effectively limits the component to a maximum of two devices.
-They can be configured to use the same I²C bus or to use different busses, but the limitation to set up different I²C addresses for each device must still be obeyed.
+They can be configured to use the same I²C bus or to use different busses, but remember that the BME680 can only be set to operate on I²C address ``0x76`` or ``0x77``.
+There is no limit on the number of BME680 devices that can be connected.

 .. code-block:: yaml